-Ms. Custard has a bachelor’s degree in art from Moravian College and a Master of Science in Management from Thomas Edison State University.
+Ms. Custard holds a Bachelor’s degree in Art from Moravian University (formerly Moravian College) and a Master’s of Science in Management from Thomas Edison State University.
 In addition, she has received a Certificate of Excellence in Non-Profit Administration, also from Thomas Edison State University.

 Sandra G. Strothers, Ph.D.

 Jobs for America’s Graduates New Jersey

 In her role as executive director, Dr. Strothers is responsible for all aspects of the Jobs for America's Graduates New Jersey program throughout the New Jersey region.
 Through her leadership, she holds partner organizations accountable for reporting and program outcomes; ensuring the program conforms to the Jobs for America's Graduates national model; identifying funding sources; and developing pipelines for students from JAG NJ programs to employment, military and post-secondary education.

 Dr. Strothers’ previous experience includes 16 years with the New Jersey Department of Education and ten years in higher education.
 She has logged a total of more than two decades in volunteer, community and non-profit service, including three years as the state director of the 'Jobs for America's Graduates New Jersey' program when it was run by the State Department of Education.